razorcd/llm-project/README.md

 ### Project description
 Support agent for couriers of a food delivery company called iDelivery.
 The support agent is integrated with AI, uses a FAQ dataset and also knows about each courier profile.

-Tech:
-- courier FAQ are stored in Qdrant vector DB
-- courier profiles are stored in TinyDb NoSql DB
-- AI integration is done with OpenAI

 ### Architecture design
 ![Architecture design](architecture_design.png)

+### Technolofgies

+- Qdrant vector DB to store FAQ data
+- TinyDB NoSql DB to store Courier profile data
+- OpenAi as LLM for RAG AI integration
+- Flask as API server

 ### Running the Jupyter notebooks locally